jasperf/vue-projects/README.md

 ## Components with Message
 Working with a component here in more detail using the properties:prop, extended template details as well as a method to show or hide a message block.
 Directive used here to work with the method to hide the message is ```v-show```.
 Bulma is used here it being Jeffrey Way,'' favorite CSS framework.
+The `@click` used here is  a short version of `v-on:click` and you can add a method to be called.
+Also see (listening to events chapter at Vue)[https://vuejs.org/v2/guide/events.html#Listening-to-Events]

 ## Event Listeners
 In this workshop event listeners are setup.
 The example using vanilla JavaScript is used first and then commented out: